Lake Garda Itinerary: How to Spend 1,2,3 Days in Lake Garda

 7. Monte Baldo

-The cable car from Malcesine to Monte Baldo is the start of the fun because it will be incredibly fascinating to ride in it.
-Not only do the views are stunning, but the cable car slowly rotates by itself, letting you see epic 360-degree Italian Alps scenery even if you’re just there sitting still.
+Riding the cable car from Malcesine to Monte Baldo is the start of the adventure and it’s sure to captivate you.
+The views are absolutely breathtaking and the cable car slowly rotates, providing you with an epic 360-degree view of the Italian Alps, even if you’re just sitting still.

-Monte Baldo – Malcesine cable car ride lasts for 20 minutes and has two steps.
-From Malcesine, you’ll first arrive at San Michele Cableway Station at 580 masl.
-From San Michele station, ride another cable car to Monte Baldo near Passo Tratto Spino, the last station at 1780 masl.
+Monte Baldo-Malcesine cable car ride that lasts for about 20 minutes and involves two steps.
+Starting from Malcesine, your first stop is the San Michele Cableway Station, located at an elevation of 580 meters above sea level.
+From there, take another cable car to Monte Baldo, which is situated near Passo Tratto Spino, and is the final station at an impressive altitude of 1780 meters above sea level.

 Malcesine – Monte Baldo Cable Car Schedule